WOO Network Price Reaches $0.62 on Exchanges (WOO)

-WOO Network (CURRENCY:WOO) traded up 4.8% against the US dollar during the 24-hour period ending at 16:00 PM E.T. on September 1st.
-During the last seven days, WOO Network has traded 1.3% lower against the US dollar.
-One WOO Network coin can currently be bought for approximately $0.62 or 0.00001274 BTC on major cryptocurrency exchanges.
-WOO Network has a market cap of $303.79 million and approximately $50.17 million worth of WOO Network was traded on exchanges in the last 24 hours.
+WOO Network (CURRENCY:WOO) traded 1.1% lower against the U.S. dollar during the one day period ending at 18:00 PM E.T. on September 6th.
+WOO Network has a total market capitalization of $308.71 million and $53.46 million worth of WOO Network was traded on exchanges in the last 24 hours.
+One WOO Network coin can now be bought for approximately $0.62 or 0.00001186 BTC on major cryptocurrency exchanges.
+During the last seven days, WOO Network has traded 1.3% lower against the U.S. dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.